 All APIs are not created equally and having an open API does not mean easy on-going maintenance and cloud integration.
 There’s no doubt that APIs are everywhere but one does not superannuate the other.
 In fact, in his Forbes review of our Spring 2014 release, Ben Kepes writes about the convergence of API management and integration noting: “All in all it’s an interesting release for the company and gives us a glimpse of what the future looks like for the broader integration space.”
 You can learn more about the API management features in the SnapLogic Elastic Integration Platform in one of our online videos here.

-You have multiple tools and teams for different styles of integration (application, process, data), not to mention hand-coding.
+You have multiple tools and teams for different styles of integrated data systems (application, process, data), not to mention hand-coding.
 The world of integration has been converging in the on-premises world for years.
 In the cloud world, it’s on the fast track.

 According to this Gartner iPaaS report, “Integration platform as a service (iPaaS) offerings support fit naturally with most adaptive integration requirements, given their focus on ease of use and fast time to integration.”
 Gartner also predicts that, “By 2018, 35% of enterprises will consolidate their data integration and application integration competencies as one team for aligning disciplines and technologies.”